I asked for the leaf lard from the recent pork share I participated in. And, oh, why not, I’ll take the fat back too!

 Put in a good pot, on the range, and bring to a boil, then reduce to a low simmer.

-The water is necessary to keep the fat from burning before it melts.
+The water is necessary to keep the fat from burning before it starts to melt.
 The water does need to boil off.
 Otherwise the rendered lard will not last as long, and will lack the proper useful texture.
 (Or so I understand, but I am copacetic with the principle.)

 Stir periodically.
 I left the lid off the pot until the end process.